Sub-basins preprocessing

 • Digital Elevation Model (DEM) layer

-• Water network layer
+• Optional: Water network layer (necessary for LongestFlowPath-calculation)

 • Optional: Layer with impervious areas

 • WhiteboxTools: Install the “WhiteboxTools for QGIS” plugin, and make sure the environment path is set correctly.
-For further guidance, you can watch this instructional video produced by Whitebox.

 Executing the Plugin